 When it’s time to hit the water it’s easy to pack all your rods, bait, and tools in to the ol’ bass boat and zip across the bay.

 When you’re heading in to your favorite hidden stream for a few casts of the fly rod, things are a bit more tricky.

-Fly fishing vests are one popular solution, but they’re not the only one.
-Many anglers prefer a fly fishing sling pack or a waist pack for many reasons.
+While fly fishing vests are one popular solution, but they’re not the only one.
+Many anglers prefer a fishing sling pack or a waist pack for many reasons.